Thomas Siebel: Elephant incident

+In August 2009, while in Tanzania, Siebel and a guide were observing a group of elephants from 200 yards away when an elephant charged at the guide and then turned on Siebel, breaking several ribs, goring him in the left leg, and crushing the right.
 In September 2010, Siebel underwent 16 surgeries and an Ilizarov apparatus external fixator procedure to mend, lengthen, and reshape the tibia of his right leg.
 After 19 reconstructive surgeries over two and a half years, Siebel fully recovered.
 In 2013, National Geographic included Siebel's account in its TV series Dead or Alive: Trampled on Safari.